What does GIRFEC mean for me?

 Local arrangements and the term used to describe this role may vary from area to area but in North Lanarkshire we continue to use the term Named Person.

-From birth, colleagues from health presume the role of Named Person and when a child enters primary school (including specialist provision) education assume responsibility for the role.
+From birth, colleagues from health (health visitor or family nurse) presume the role of Named Person and when a child enters primary school (including specialist provision) education assume responsibility for the role.

 In most cases, the Named Person will be the depute or head teacher of a primary school (unless a principal teacher has been identified) and in secondary school, the Named Person will be a Principal Teacher usually from the Pupil Support department or a Depute Head Teacher.